arrdem/shelving/docs/impl.md

 Returns the record if it exists, otherwise returning the user-provided `not-found` value, taken to be `nil` by default.

-Implementation detail of `#'shelving.core/get`, which should be preferred by users.
+Implementation detail of [`#'shelving.core/get-spec`](/docs/basic.md#shelvingcoreget-spec), which should be preferred by users.
+This method is an unprotected implementation detail not for general use.

 Shelves must implement this method.

 By default throws `me.arrdem.UnimplementedOperationException`.